nhsuk/mental-health-service-finder/doc/adr/0006-use-local-data-for-west-hampshire-ccg.md

 ## Decision

-The data for West Hampshire will be stored locally within the application until such a time as the data synchronisation has been fixed.
+The data for Bexley will be stored locally within the application until such a time as the data synchronisation has been fixed.
 Once fixed, the local data store will be removed so the centrally held data can be requested and used within the application.